woodj22/recipe-api/README.md

 ### Introduction

 An API and temporary data store used for recipe data.
-I have chosen to use the Flask web framework for this because it is lightweight and easy to get a simple set of endpoints up and running quickly.
+I have chosen to use the Flask web framework for this because it is lightweight and  relatively fast to get an API up and running.
 It can also be deployed to the AWS lambda service easily and be hooked to a API gateway with almost no more overhead.
 This means the time to production ready is much smaller.

 ### Prerequisites

 - python >= 3.6
-- venv installed or another environment available that can install packages from a `requirements.txt` file.
+- venv installed or another environment available that can install packages from a `requirements.txt` file

 ### Setup